virtualcommons/vcweb/README.md

 In order to participate in a vcweb experiment you must be invited to one by an experimenter.

+### try it out

+You can try out the software as an experimenter by logging in to https://vcweb.asu.edu with the following credentials:

+* Email: vcweb@mailinator.com
+* Password: demo

+This experimenter has limited access to a single experiment, a Forestry Communication / No Communication setup.
+You can view the page by clicking on the "Monitor" button to connect to the experiment and view any generated data.
+There are 10 demo participants registered with the experiment.
+Their credentials are listed below

+Email: s1asu@mailinator.com, s2asu@mailinator.com, ..., s10asu@mailinator.com
+Password: test

 ### develop an experiment or contribute to the infrastructure
 [![Build Status](https://travis-ci.org/virtualcommons/vcweb.svg?branch=develop)](https://travis-ci.org/virtualcommons/vcweb)
 [![Coverage Status](https://coveralls.io/repos/virtualcommons/vcweb/badge.png?branch=develop)](https://coveralls.io/r/virtualcommons/vcweb?branch=develop)